shaikasifa222/practicerepo1234/README.md

 # practicerepo1234
-i am creating repository for storing my project files
+i am creating repository for storing my project files and directories it consists of long description about the project files